EricLarG4/OligoR/README.md

 This method requires the installation of [Docker Desktop](https://docs.docker.com/get-docker/).

-From a terminal, execute the following command to obtain the OligoR image.
+From a terminal, execute either of the following command to obtain the OligoR image.

+From GitHub:

     docker pull ghcr.io/ericlarg4/oligor:master

+From DockerHub:

+    docker pull ericlarg4/oligor:master

 To update, simply use the above command again, or click on pull in the Docker desktop software (click on the three dot menu on the image line, then click on pull).
 This image is automatically re-built when the source code is changed.